Haralson County, Georgia: Unincorporated communities

-Law and government
+Law

-The county was originally governed by a sole Commissioner of Roads and Revenues.
+The county was originally governed by a sole commissioner of Roads and Revenues.
 The last occupant of this office was Charles Sanders (D).
-The county is now governed by a five-member Board of Commissioners, which replaced the single-commissioner form beginning with the term starting in January 2005.
+The county is now governed by a five-member board of commissioners, which replaced the single-commissioner form beginning with the term starting in January 2005.
 The chairman of the board is elected county-wide.
-The acting occupant of this office is Ronnie Ridley (R).
+The current occupant of this office is Brian L. Walker (R).
 There are four other commissioners, one elected from each of four geographical districts.
-The current occupants of these offices are District 1's David Tarpley (R), District 2's Danny Elsberry (R), District 3's John Daniel (R) and District 4's Ryan Farmer (R).
+The current occupants of these offices are District 1's David Tarpley (R), District 2's Danny Elsberry (R), District 3's Eddie Ivey (R) and District 4's Ryan Farmer (R).
 The current sheriff of Haralson County is Stacy Williams.
 Judge J. Edward "Eddie" Hulsey Jr. is the current probate judge.

+Politics and government

+As of the 2020s, Haralson County is a strongly Republican voting county, voting 87% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Haralson County is part of Georgia's 3rd congressional district, currently represented by Brian Jack.
+For elections to the Georgia State Senate, Haralson County is part of District 30.
+For elections to the Georgia House of Representatives, Haralson County is part of District 18.